 Edwards County Fair 4-H Project Information

-The Edwards County Fair 4-H Public Style Revue is scheduled for Wednesday, July 17 at 6:00 p.m. in the Show Arena at the Edwards County Fairgrounds.
+The Edwards County Fair 4-H Public Style Revue is scheduled for Wednesday, July 8, at 6:00 p.m. in the Show Arena at the Edwards County Fairgrounds.
 Shopping in Style Fashion Revue participants are required to participate in the Public Fashion Revue.
-In the Public Style Revue, 4-H'ers entered in Shopping in Style Fashion Revue may model 1 outfit.
-Participants are asked to arrive at 5:45 p.m. to line up.
+In the Public Style Revue, 4-H'ers entered in the Shopping in Style Fashion Revue may model 1 outfit.
+Participants are asked to arrive at 5:30 p.m. to line up.

 Edwards County Fair Forms

-This document and picture of the 4-H'er in each outfit are due by Thursday, June 27 (email to jengleason@ksu.edu or bring by the Extension Office).
+This document and picture of the 4-H'er in each outfit are due by Friday, June 12 (email to jewello@ksu.edu or bring by the Extension Office).
 You do not need to print this form unless you choose to.
-The script for the Public Style Revue outfit choice is due by July 11, allowing staff and volunteers enough time to type up the script and announcers time to practice reading the script.
+The script for the Public Style Revue outfit choice is due by Friday, June 12, allowing staff and volunteers enough time to type it and giving the announcers time to practice reading it.
 Tip: when completing the form, include descriptors like fabric, color, where you will wear the outfit/garment, what you like best, etc.

 4-H Fashion Revue - Cost Per Wear Form

-This form, required only for Intermediate and Senior participants, is due Thursday, June 27 (email to jengleason@ksu.edu or bring by the Extension Office).
-Cost Per Wear form is required for Sewing & Textile Design Fashion Revue and Shopping in Style Fashion Revue.
+This form, required only for Intermediate and Senior participants, is due Friday, June 12 (email to jewello@ksu.edu or bring by the Extension Office).
+The Cost Per Wear form is required for the Sewing & Textile Design Fashion Revue and the Shopping in Style Fashion Revue.

 4-H Sewing & Textile Design

-This project teaches 4-H'ers the basics, such as sewing a pillowcase or shirt, learning different stitches or putting in a zipper.
-They learn to create and sew their own clothing and accessories while exploring the world of fashion and how to take the design of their choice and customize it for the perfect look, color and fit.
+This project teaches 4-H'ers the basics, such as sewing a pillowcase or shirt, learning different stitches, and installing a zipper.
+They learn to create and sew their own clothing and accessories while exploring the world of fashion and how to take the design of their choice and customize it for the perfect look, color and, fit.

 To Compete at the Kansas State Fair

-In order to be eligible to compete at the Kansas State Fair, the exhibit must have competed at the Edwards County Fair in Sewing and Textile Design receiving at least a purple ribbon.
+To be eligible to compete at the Kansas State Fair, the exhibit must have competed at the Edwards County Fair in Sewing and Textile Design and received at least a purple ribbon.

 Identification Labels